Message from the Head

 We believe in the why behind the how or the what.
 Employing teaching practices based on the philosophies of John Dewey, Jean Piaget, Eleanor Duckworth, and Reuven Feuerstein, we encourage our students to take a deep dive into their own learning, to better understand how they learn and how they process information, and to understand how to advocate for themselves.
 The faculty is tasked with scaffolding a learning environment in which they facilitate opportunities and outcomes and track the continuum of each learner's progression.

-The lower division at Stevenson is predicated on the understanding that students learn best when they are in an environment that is safe, joyful, and stimulating.
+The lower division at Stevenson is predicated on the understanding that elementary school students learn best when they are in an environment that is safe, joyful, and stimulating.
 The children are at the center of everything we do.

 Molly K. Bozzo